AaronLaw/my-docker/README.md

 Installation of them should refer to the offical site of docker: https://docs.docker.com

-1. Install Docker Engine
+1. Install Docker Engine (currently v1.12.1)
-2. Install Docker Compose
+2. Install Docker Compose (currently v1.8.1)

-## History
+## Build History
 2016-04-28:
 focus on running Wordpress & Mariadb by docker-compose, rather than running them by issue 2 docker commands.